Pirate Manga Site Found Guilty In Japanese Copyright Infringement Chinese Case

 — ❤️Liliana Krstic❤️ (@Ljiljana301286) February 26, 2017

 Court documents noted that of the three accused, two were considered as principal accused, while the third was treated as an accessory to the intellectual property related crime that amounted to loss of revenue.
 The two principal offenders were sentenced to three years in jail.
 However, their sentence has been suspended for four years.
-In addition to the suspended jail sentence, the duo has been slapped with fine of 1 million Yuan (142,560 US dollars).
-The accessory was sentenced to a two year jail sentence that has been suspended for three years.
+In addition to the suspended jail sentence, the duo has been slapped with a fine of 1 million Yuan (142,560 US dollars).
+The accessory was sentenced to a two-year jail sentence that has been suspended for three years.
 Additionally, the guilty has been slapped with a fine of 500,000 Yuan (71,280 US dollars).

 CODA is a fairly nascent association that comprises majorly of Japanese contents holders and copyright-related organizations.
 Formed in 2002, CODA was established as a means to achieve a higher level of cooperation among the concerned parties to jointly curb piracy of Japanese contents around the world.
 The justice served in case of “imanhua.com” was at the behest of the Economy, Trade and Industry Ministry of Japan.
 After receiving the complaint, CODA conducted the survey with its 33 member companies.